-(Click on the author list to obtain a pdf of the paper)
+(Click on the authors to go to the pdf of the paper)

 Edelaar, P. & Bolnick D I 2019.
 Appreciating the multiple processes increasing individual or population fitness.
-Trends in Ecology and Evolution. ms accepted for publication
+Trends in Ecology and Evolution 34: 435-446 (Opinion paper).
+(Free access until 5 June 2019 with this link).

 Centeno-Cuadros, A, Tella, JL, Delibes, M, Edelaar, P & Carrete, M 2018.
 Validation of loop-mediated isothermal amplification for fast and portable sex determination across the phylogeny of birds.
-Molecular Ecology Resources (in press).
+Molecular Ecology Resources 18:251-263.

 Edelaar, P, Jovani, R & Gomez-Mestre, I 2017.
 Should I change or should I go?
 Phenotypic plasticity and matching habitat choice in the adaptation to environmental heterogeneity.
 American Naturalist 190: 506-520. (with additional figure online)